Tag Archives: Luke Evans

 Murder Mystery (2019), Jennifer Aniston, Adam Sandler, Netflix

-There was indeed room for the murder mystery to be better executed or perhaps that portion of this story just proved too cliché for me to appreciate.
+There was certainly room for the murder mystery to be better executed.
+Because that portion of the story just proved too cliché for me to appreciate.
 Nevertheless, I have no regrets because of the moments I did enjoy.
-Moments that also include the joke on the plane about the alternative earplug suggestion, and the scenes with Aniston and / or Sandler that featured Luke Evans’s very charming Charles Cavendish character.
+Moments that also include the joke on the plane about the alternative earplug suggestion and the scenes with Aniston and/or Sandler that featured Luke Evans’s very charming Charles Cavendish character.

 Last but not least, one more key highlight is when I saw British comic David Walliams show up on screen.
 A truly joy-inducing moment for me personally because his character transported me back to the times when I watched his great work in the BBC’s hit comedy series Little Britain.